jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

       (iv) any specially dangerous airgun
   - **firearms licence** means a firearms licence issued under section 24
   - **firearms prohibition order** or means an order made against a person by a court under section 39A
+  - **gang** has the meaning given to it by section 4 of the Gangs Act 2024
   - **health practitioner** means a health practitioner registered with the Medical Council of New Zealand, a nurse practitioner registered with the Nursing Council of New Zealand, a psychologist registered with the New Zealand Psychologists Board, or a duly authorised officer under the Mental Health (Compulsory Assessment and Treatment) Act 1992
   - **imitation firearm** means anything that has the appearance of being a firearm capable of discharging any shot, bullet, missile, or other projectile, whether or not it is capable of discharging any shot, bullet, missile, or other projectile
   - **improvement notice** means a notice issued under section 60